jhpyle/docassemble/_docs/api.md

    origins from which requests are allowed.
 (Applicable if `method` is `ip` or `referer`.)
 This can also be expressed as a [JSON] list of items.
+ - `permissions` (optional): a [JSON] list of limited [permissions] that the API key should have.
+This will replace the existing list.
+This will have no effect if the owner of the API key lacks the `admin` privilege.
+ - `add_to_permissions` (optional): an item to be added to the list of limited [permissions].
+This can also be expressed as a [JSON] list of items.  `add_to_permissions` will have no effect if the owner of the API key lacks the `admin` privilege.
+ - `remove_from_permissions` (optional): an item to be removed from the list of limited [permissions].
+This can also be expressed as a [JSON] list of items.  `remove_from_permissions` will have no effect if the owner of the API key lacks the `admin` privilege.

 Required privileges: None

 Responses on failure:

  - [403] "Access Denied" if the API key did not authenticate.
  - [400] "No API key given" if the `api_key` parameter is missing.
  - [400] "The given API key cannot be modified" if the API key given